laazara/embodiment/site/content/guides/almond-oil-hair-care.md

 ## Almond oil vs hair damage

-When it comes to UV protection, we think of [protecting our skin](https://www.skincancer.org/risk-factors/uv-radiation) using SPF creams.
-But what about our hair?
-An article by [Klaudija Sebetic et al](https://pubmed.ncbi.nlm.nih.gov/19138021/) highlighted that sun exposure, especially excessive sun exposure damages our hair in two ways.

-- **The loss of hair pigmentation** - which explains the effects of people finding that hair becomes lighter due to being out in the sun, especially after a beach holiday.
-Some may find this lightening effect rather pleasant, but needless to say, it is a damaging effect.
-- **Damage to hair proteins** (such as keratin) which could make our hair weaker and prone to breaking.

-And how does Almond oil help?
-It was found to reduce structural damage caused by ultraviolet radiation in as study on animals by [Yasmin et al](https://pubmed.ncbi.nlm.nih.gov/17348990/) and was found to have an [SPF level of almost 5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3140123/).
-SPF 5 doesn't sound like a lot, but it [blocks over 75%](https://drbaileyskincare.com/blogs/blog/how-high-of-an-spf-does-your-sunscreen-need-to-have) of the UVB type radiation.
-It's the [vitmain E](https://pubmed.ncbi.nlm.nih.gov/11139138) in almond oil that carries this anti-UV protection.
+[Sun exposure can damage our hair](/guides/hair-damage/#hair-and-uv-damage).
+So how does Almond oil help?
+It was found to reduce structural damage caused by ultraviolet radiation in a study on animals by [Yasmin et al](https://pubmed.ncbi.nlm.nih.gov/17348990/).
+Another study found that almond oil has an [SPF level of almost 5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3140123/).
+SPF 5 doesn't sound like a lot, but it [blocks over 75%](https://drbaileyskincare.com/blogs/blog/how-high-of-an-spf-does-your-sunscreen-need-to-have) of UVB-type radiation.
+It's [vitamin E](https://pubmed.ncbi.nlm.nih.gov/11139138) in almond oil that carries this anti-UV protection.

 ## Almond oil as a conditioner

 ### Almond oil for shiny hair

 Almond oil fills in the gaps between the cuticles, flattening the cuticles, adding to the shine of the hair.
+When the cuticles of our hair are flat, it reflects more light, hence, providing the shiny quality associated with many oils.

 ### Increased strength for processed hair